From Novice to Pro: The Essential Winter Drone Survival Guide

 Building a business case

-steps on how to build a business case to incorporate drones into your operations:
+Steps on how to build a business case to incorporate drones into your operations:

 1. Understand the gaps that your organization must fill to build up this capability.
 They are: